r-pufky/docs/source/networking/ubiquiti/example-vlan-network/migrate-controller-to-docker.rst

 Startup Docker Unifi Controller and import config, then set the correct inform IP in docker container.

-.. ubiquiti:: Set Inform IP on docker Unifi Controller
+.. gui::   Set Inform IP on docker Unifi Controller
+  :label:  Ubiquiti
   :path:   ⚙ --> Controller
   :value0: Controller Hostname/IP, {IP}

 .. note::
   If the Controller IP is different, manually update inform URI for each device